-The CEPF Secretariat (or the RIT, in the case of sub-grants up to \$50,000) will provide each sub-grantee with a copy of ESS10 from the World Bank website, together with an internal guidance note on the application of this standard in the context of the CEPF project.
-Sub-grantees will also be provided with a template for the sub-project-level SEP (Annex 4), together with worked examples.
-A simplified template will be made available for low-risk sub-projects (Annex 5).
-Sub-grantees will have the option of preparing the SEP in English, French or Spanish; templates in all three languages will be made available on the CEPF website.
+The RIT, in the case of sub-grants up to \$50,000, will provide each sub-grantee with a copy of ESS10 from the World Bank website, together with an internal guidance note on the application of this standard in the context of the CEPF project.
+Sub-grantees will also be provided with a template for the sub-project-level SEP (Annex 2), together with worked examples.
+A simplified template will be made available for low-risk sub-projects (Annex 3).
+Sub-grantees will have the option of preparing the SEP in English, French or Spanish; templates in all three languages will be made available on the CEPF Caribbean webpage of CANARI's website.